oss-slu/dads/README.md

 ### Getting Started
 * Clone the repository from GitHub.
-* Install the necessary dependencies for React and Python using PIP and npm install
+* Install the necessary dependencies for React and Python using PIP and npm install.
 * Set up the PostgreSQL database.
-* Run the application.
-* For detailed instructions, please refer to the Installation Guide.
+* Run the application using "python server.py" and "npm start" commands in backend and frontend directories respectively.

 ### Contributing
 We welcome contributions from the community.
 Please refer to the Contributing Guide for more information.